 All financial projections are made at the risk-free interest rate provided by the PRA.
 No volatility adjustment or matching premium is added.
 The best estimate price inflation assumptions are set equal to the implied inflation rates as published by the Bank of England.
 Claims inflation is set equal to price inflation, whereas expense inflation is calculated as price inflation plus an adjustment, to reflect that whilst most of the Company's expenses increase in line with earnings, rather than prices, it is reasonable to allow for salary increases to be partially offset by increased productivity.
+A short term allowance for expected increases in costs in 2023 has been included to allow for higher inflation in the market.
 Other market and credit assumptions are made with reference to external data for example Standard & Poor's default rates.

-Other Assumptions
+• Other Assumptions